stardog-union/stardog.js/README.md

 All the implementation uses the HTTP protocol, since most of Stardog functionality is available using this protocol.
 For more information, go to the Stardog's [Network Programming](http://stardog.com/docs/network/) documentation.

-The framework is currently targeted to Node.js (the latest version) and it has not been fully tested in the browser, but future versions will be have browser compatibility.
+The framework is currently supported for node.js and the browser, including test cases for both environments.
-You'll also need [npm](https://npmjs.org) to run the test cases and install the dependencies.
+You'll also need [npm](https://npmjs.org) and [bower](http://bower.io) to run the test cases and install the dependencies in node.js & the browser respectively.

 ## Installation

 To install stardog.js locally from the npm registry simply execute:

+#### In node.js

     npm install stardog

 That will fetch the latest version of stardog.js in the npm registry, [more details](https://npmjs.org/package/stardog).

+#### In the browser (client library using bower)

+    bower install stardog

+That will fetch the latest version of stardog.js in the bower registry, [more details](http://sindresorhus.com/bower-components/).

 ## Development ##